 Am I entitled to financial support with a child with Down’s syndrome?

-Most children with Down’s syndrome will qualify for Disability Living Allowance.
-You might also be entitled to Carer’s Allowance and your family might receive additional financial support through Tax Credits.
+Children with Down’s syndrome who need extra care will qualify for Disability Living Allowance.
+You might also be entitled to Carer’s Allowance and your family might receive additional financial support through Universal Credit.

 Our support line offers practical and emotional support with feeding your baby and general enquiries for parents, members and volunteers: 0300 330 0700.